 What Are Some Signs I Should Refinance?

-Some signs you should at least consider refinancing include:
+Some signs you should at least consider and know before refinancing your mortgage include:

 - When you can get a loan with an interest rate lower than the rate you are paying